chaseofthejungle/spring-annotations-guide/README.md

 <hr />

-TODO #1: Add annotations and descriptions for Core, Spring Boot, Spring Cloud, Spring Data, and Spring MVC.
+TODO #1: Add annotations and descriptions for Core, Spring Boot, Spring Data, and Spring MVC.

 TODO #2: Add code examples for annotations (as separate text files, linked to from this file).